chriskyfung/chriskyfung.github.io/_posts/2019-11-06-Useful-Google-Cloud-Platform-Commands-Cheat-Sheet.md

 ### Find the Service Account for Compute Engine API

-Besides the project ID, a service account email is reqired for several command-line tools, like creating a VM instance to GCE.
+Besides the project ID, a service account email is required for several command-line tools, like creating a VM instance to GCE.
 You can extract the service account for the Compute Engine API using the following code:

 ```bash
 export SERVICE_ACCOUNT=$(gcloud --project=$PROJECT_ID \